MSU-PRL/PRL-website/README.md

 File listing:
 * **PRLtimelinejQuerycompiled.scss**: The file includes all the package's core CSS files in one location.
 It is setup in Visual Studio Code to automatically import into the **prlCustomCSS-2018.scss** file for inclusion on the PRL website.
 Do not make any modifications to this code.
-* **about-page-history-timeline.html<**: This file is where the timeline content is modified.
+* **about-page-history-timeline.html**: This file is where the timeline content is modified.
 It also includes the JS scripts.
-To modify the timeline content, make the changes in this file, then paste the code in the PRL's About page.<
+To modify the timeline content, make the changes in this file, then paste the code in the PRL's About page.

-**Any CSS changes to the timeline should be made separately in the prlCustomCSS-2018.scss file in its relevant 'About' section**.
-Do not make changes to the **PRLtimelinejQuerycompiled.scss** file.
-The timeline is constantly updated by the developer, and as core files are overwritten we lose any custom changes within those files on update.
+**Any CSS changes to the timeline should be made separately in the prlCustomCSS-2018.scss file, in the 'About' section**.
+Do not make changes to the core **PRLtimelinejQuerycompiled.scss** file.
+The timeline is constantly updated by the developer, and as core files are overwritten, we lose any custom changes within those files on update.

  <hr>